adamrichardfranklin/BOOTCON_Custom_AI/INSTRUCTIONS.md

 # INSTRUCTIONS.md

-In order to run our chatbot, the user must ensure of the following;
+In order to run our chatbot, the user must ensure of the following; (These instructions are for Gitbash on Windows)

 1: The user has the latest version of Python installed on their machine. (https://www.python.org/downloads/)